 Students residing outside North Carolina may file complaints with the state education agency where they reside.
 Links to various resources by state are located below:

-If you are considering enrolling in an academic program that leads to a professional license, please be aware that FSU may or may not be able to confirm whether a specific program meets requirements for professional licensure outside the State of North Carolina.
+If you are considering an academic program that leads to a professional license, please be aware that FSU may not be able to positively confirm whether an out of state entity meets the requirements for professional licensure.
 You should contact the academic program for information about your professional licensure questions and enrollment options.

 National Association of State Boards of Accountancy